theorib/adventures-customizing-a-dev-environment/terminal-configurations/terminal-themes/terminal-themes.md

  - I wanted an icon to reflect which Shell environment I was currently in if switching from ZSH to Bash or Fish.

  I achieved all of these following the steps below.

+ **Note: you may not be able to preview the icons contained in the code below if you see them on GitHub or most markdown editors.**
+You may instead see an empty space or a generic square icon in their place, however, when you copy and paste the code to your Starship configuration file the icons should be copied and work correctly provided you installed and configured a Nerd Font to work with your terminal.

 #### Customizing the `[python]` settings to display the current active python Virtual Environment (venv)
 This was achieved by adding `( $virtualenv )` next to the `$version` variable in the `format` property.